Direct Collapse to Precursors of Supermassive Black Hole Seeds:Radiation-feedback-generated Outflows: Concluding Remarks

 \section{Concluding Remarks}

-We have modeled the pre-SMBH seed formation processes during direct collapse within DM halos at high redshifts.
+We have modeled the pre-SMBH seed formation processes during direct collapse within DM halos at high redshifts using high-resolution zoom-in cosmological simulations.
 The precursors of the SMBH seeds have been discussed in the literature and can invoke supermassive stars (SMS) or self-gravitating disks.
-Accretion on these objects will result in super-critical luminosity which is capable of driving powerful outflows.
-Radiation and thermal gradients have been calculated using the ray-tracing algorithm.
+Accretion on these objects will result in mildly super-critical luminosity which is capable of driving powerful outflows.
+Radiation transfer and thermal gradients have been calculated using the ray-tracing algorithm.
 We followed the evolution of these outflows and their interaction with the accretion flow.
 A number of conclusions can be drawn.

-Conditions associated with direct collapse appear unique in some way --- the accretion rate is determined by the DM halo potential, and in the early stages of central mass accumulation will be super-critical.
-As long as the parent halo can maintain this accretion rate and the central mass does not compete with the star formation, the central object will produce super-critical luminosity.
-Before formation of the BH seed, this central mass, either in the form of the disk around the SMS or a self-gravitating disk, will generate accretion luminosity which peaks in the UV and some fraction of radiation will also contribute to the soft X-rays.
-The central mass itself will emit mostly in the infrared.
+Conditions associated with direct collapse appear unique in some way --- the accretion rate is determined by the DM halo potential, and in the early stages of central mass accumulation will be mildly super-critical.
+As long as the parent halo can maintain this accretion rate and the central mass does not compete with the star formation, the central object will produce mildly super-critical luminosity.
+Before the formation of the SMBH seed, this central mass, either in the form of an accretion disk around the SMS or a self-gravitating disk, will generate accretion luminosity which peaks in the UV and some fraction of radiation will also contribute to the soft X-rays.
+Also, in the case of the SMS, additional luminosity at the Eddington limit is expected from thermonuclear burning.